 As a result of the Big Four Hollow Project, pH and net acidity have improved downstream for approximately 0.75 miles.
-Pre-construction data showed pH in the range of 3.4-6.7 at the project discharge and downstream.
-However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.1-6.6 at the discharge and downstream.
+Pre-construction data showed pH in the range of 3.5 - 6.7 at the project discharge and downstream.
+However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.1 - 6.5 at the discharge and downstream.
 The net acidity concentration decreased 27 percent at the project discharge.

 Using the Mean Annual Load Method (Stoertz, 2004), acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
 Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 9/1/1997 to 7/30/2004 for pre-construction and from 11/1/2004 to 12/31/2007 for post-construction.
+No new data collected in 2008.